 In this example, Suzie Q has been diagnosed with disc herniations at L3-L4 and L4-L5.
 However, this diagnosis does not demonstrate how her symptoms affect her day-to-day life.
 Suzie’s functional impairment is demonstrated by her physician’s description of her limitations.

-In summary, while a diagnosis is an essential element of a long term disability claim, it is just one part of a multifaceted evaluation.
+While a diagnosis is essential to a long-term disability claim, it is just one part of a multifaceted evaluation.
 The assessment of how a claimant is functionally impaired by their diagnoses is an equally vital component.
 Functional impairments paint a more complete picture, allowing for a more nuanced understanding and, ultimately, a fairer and more accurate claim evaluation.

-If you’re faced with a long term disability claim denial, don’t leave your future to chance.
-Call Ortiz Law Firm for a free case evaluation with a long term disability attorney.
-We can provide you with personalized advice tailored to your unique situation and help you gather the evidence needed to support both the diagnosis and the functional impairment aspects of your case.
+If you’re facing a long-term disability claim denial, don’t leave your future to chance.
+Call Ortiz Law Firm for a free case evaluation with a long-term disability attorney.
+We can provide personalized advice tailored to your unique situation and help you gather the evidence needed to support your diagnosis and functional impairment aspects of your case.

 Don’t wait.
 Your well-being is too important to risk going it alone.
-Call today for your free case evaluation and take the first step toward securing the benefits you rightfully deserve.
+Contact us online or call (888) 321-8131 today to take the first step toward securing the benefits you rightfully deserve.